Hawaiian Tiki Wall Clock

 This wall clock Hawaiian Tiki is made of several layers of wood, painted high quality acrylic paint.
 Stainless steel elements and copper coated screws are used in the construction of this clock model.

-In Māori mythology, Tiki is the first man, created by either Tūmatauenga or Tāne.
-He found the first woman, Marikoriko, in a pond; she seduced him and he became the father of Hine-kau-ataata.
+While making the design of a new clock we were inspired by Māori mythology, where Tiki is the first man, created by either Tūmatauenga or Tāne.
+He found the first woman, Marikoriko, in a pond.
+She seduced him and he became the father of Hine-kau-ataata.
 By extension, a tiki is a large or small wooden or stone carving in humanoid form, although this is a somewhat archaic usage in the Māori language.
 Carvings similar to tikis and coming to represent deified ancestors are found in most Polynesian cultures.
-They often serve to mark the boundaries of sacred or significant sites. (c) wiki
+They often serve to mark the boundaries of sacred or significant sites.

 *AA battery is not included

-**the clock hands can slightly differ from those on the pics
+**the clock hands can slightly differ from those you see on the pictures